richgwilliams/Convert-VB6-.frm-files-to-Win32-API-template/README.md

 **Acknowledgments:**

 The author acknowledges the assistance of the Gemini and ChatGPT large language models as co-authors, also Gemini for the refining of the README.md and improving the clarity of the project description.
-These large language AI models are considered by the author as essential for the understanding of Win32 API and C++ programming
+These large language AI models are considered by the author as essential for the understanding of Win32 API and C++ programming.